 5) Words joined together

 Sometimes it amazes me how writers manage to stick more than one word together in a sort of strange new compound word.
 Admittedly, some of them are really tricky to recognise as being wrong.
 Some are widely recognised, such as the American “someplace” and “someway” and are therefore acceptable.
 Some have become, or are becoming, acceptable like “rearview” and “bathmat”.
 Other examples of [currently] wrongly put-together words I’ve seen recently include phonecall, deathrow, allover and pinecone.
 If in doubt, check the dictionary.

 Quick tips for even quicker fixes:

-Creative Ways To Edit Outside The Box by Mariana Ashley
+- Creative Ways To Edit Outside The Box

 BIO: Michelle Goode is a script reader, editor and writer who operates from her little online empire Writesofluid, where she compiles writing resources, writes her blog and offers her services.
 When she’s not creating fictional worlds through scripts and prose or writing articles, she’s helping strengthen the work of others or assessing scripts for production companies, competitions and initiatives.
 Follow her adventures on her Facebook writer page, Writesofluid page and on twitter: @Sofluid .

 You know what is funny?
 I’m not a dolt.
 I know the difference between their/there/they’re.
 As plain as day, I know which one to put where.
 But for some damned reason when I am tweeting my brain decides that the three homophones are absolutely interchangeable.
 When I am writing a script or an email or even a note on the fridge for my wife, there is never a question which word to use.
 But when I am typing on my iPhone my mind turns into mush and I haphazardly thumb the words with no discretion.

 I find myself torpedoed by the nincompoop who programmed my phone’s predictive text default settings; s/he confuses its/it’s and your/you’re.
 Not me!
 Honest guvnor!